Frequently Asked Questions

 Yes.
 Many of the courses offered to students in the rhetoric school (grades 9–12) are at the honors or AP level.
 We also offer honors geometry to students in eighth grade.
 For more detailed information on the courses offered to students in the dialectic and rhetoric school, please see the Dialectic and Rhetoric Academic Handbook.

 My high school child is looking to transfer to Geneva.
 Will (s)he be able to meet Geneva’s graduation requirements?

 In many instances, if a student comes in from an academically rigorous college preparatory and/or a liberal arts preparatory curriculum, the answer is generally “yes.”
-Over the last number of years we have done our best to accommodate students who have come in from good educations elsewhere, but which do not conform to our “classical distinctive requirements”—especially with regard to the teaching of logic, Latin, philosophy, theology, and rhetoric—thus still allowing them to graduate from The Geneva School.
+Over the last number of years we have done our best to accommodate students who are transferring from others schools or homeschool, but which do not conform to our “classical distinctive requirements”—especially with regard to the teaching of logic, Latin, philosophy, theology, and rhetoric—thus still allowing them to graduate from The Geneva School.
 The closer one is to graduation, the more difficult it is to make accommodation.
 All of our graduates, however, need to meet or exceed the requirements for Florida Bright Futures Scholarship, which we believe to be the bare minimum.